Inspiring others. Being inspired by many.

 I stand in awe of my children and grandchildren for teaching me everything there is to know about unconditional love.

 I am utterly awestruck that I have been in a loving partnership for 31 years with someone who I never stop learning from.
 Even things I did not need to know.

 I acknowledge the ancestors long gone, some of whom are coming back to life in stories I write.
 They sit on my shoulder and whisper their lives to me so that I may learn more about how to be.

-And…I am profoundly grateful for help with untangling the Imposter Complex and learning to step up, sacred and safe space to release body and mind from the past, guidance on the path to playing bigger and spine-tingling insights into how to step into my writing and teach now.
+And…I am profoundly grateful for help with untangling the Imposter Complex and learning to step up, sacred and safe space to release body and mind from the past, guidance on the path to playing bigger and spine-tingling insights into how to step into my writing and teaching.